 When the Company is required to write down the cost basis of its containers identified for sale to fair value less cost to sell, the Company measures the fair value of its containers identified for sale under a Level 2 input.
 The Company relies on its recent sales prices for identical or similar assets in markets, by geography, that are active.
-The Company recorded impairments during years ended December 31, 2009, 2008 and 2007 of \$1,973, \$546 and \$566, respectively, as a part of depreciation expense to write down the value of containers identified for sale to their estimated fair value less cost to sale.
+The Company records impairments to write down the value of containers identified for sale to their estimated fair value less cost to sale.

-The Company measures the fair value of its \$359,740 notional amount of interest rate swaps under a Level 2 input.
+The Company measures the fair value of its \$460,120 notional amount of interest rate swaps under a Level 2 input.
 The Company changed from measuring the fair value of its interest rate swaps under a Level 3 input to a Level 2 input during the three months ended June 30, 2009 because it began determining the fair value estimate using observable market inputs.
 In addition, the liability valuation reflects the credit standing of the Company and the counterparties to the interest rate swaps.
 The valuation technique utilized by the Company to calculate the fair value of the interest rate swaps was the income approach.
 This approach represents the present value of future cash flows based upon current market expectations.
-The Company's interest rate swap agreements had a net fair value liability of \$8,240 and \$19,387 as of December 31, 2009 and 2008, respectively.
-The credit valuation adjustment (which was a reduction in the liability) was determined to be \$10 as of December 31, 2009.
-The change in fair value for the years ended December 2009, 2008 and 2007 of \$11,147, (\$15,105) and (\$8,274), respectively, was recorded in the consolidated statement of income as part of Unrealized gains (losses) on interest rate swaps, net.
+The Company's interest rate swap agreements had a net fair value liability of \$12,261 and \$8,240 as of December 31, 2010 and 2009, respectively.
+The credit valuation adjustment (which was a reduction in the liability) was determined to be \$45 and \$10 as of December 31, 2010 and 2009, respectively.
+The change in fair value for the years ended December 2010, 2009 and 2008 of \$(4,021), \$11,147 and (\$15,105), respectively, was recorded in the consolidated statement of income as unrealized (losses) gains on interest rate swaps, net.